AdobeDocs/Task-Queue-Manager/quickstart.md

 The integration is now created and you can use the following page to retrieve all configuration values needed to setup a worker.
-(API_ADOBE_USER_ID in the config file refers to theTechnical account ID on this page)
+(API_ADOBE_USER_ID in the config file refers to the Technical account ID on this page)

 ### Running as a process (for debugging only)